 Pollution Prevention / Good Housekeeping

 - Street sweeping program: The City contracts with an outside vendor for street sweeping services.
-The street sweeping program involves cleaning of all curbed streets within the city (approximately 232 curb miles) and four publicly-owned parking lots.
+The street sweeping program involves cleaning all curbed streets within the city (approximately 232 curb miles) and four publicly-owned parking lots.
 The frequency of cleaning varies from once a week in the City center area to bi-monthly in lower-use residential streets.

 - Leaf/brush pickup programs: The City provides leaf and brush pick-up services that are available to all city residents free of charge.
-The leaf pick-up program begins operation early November and continues until early January.
+The leaf pick-up program begins operation in early November and continues until early January.
 All areas of the City receive the pick-up service three times over this period.
 The collected leaves are deposited at a City-owned lot for composting.
 The brush pick-up program, which is provided upon request, begins in April and continues until October.
 The collected brush is transported to a local waste disposal company, Rumpke, where it is composted.

-- Fleet maintenance program: The City’s fleet maintenance program minimizes the potential for any storm water pollution.
+- Fleet maintenance program: The City’s fleet maintenance program minimizes the potential for any stormwater pollution.
 Preventative measures used include the following:

 - All City fleet maintenance operations are conducted within the main garage at the Public Works facility.
 This area is completely enclosed and features numerous spill control measures.

 - The Public Works facility includes an enclosed truck wash which is used to wash City-owned vehicles.
-Wash-water is discharged to the sanitary sewer system.
+Wash water is discharged to the sanitary sewer system.

 - All waste oil generated through fleet maintenance operations will be either re-used on-site in a waste oil furnace or recycled.